avyaktrout/configure-ad/README.md

 <br />

 <p>
-Create the VM (Windows 10) named Client-1.
+Create the Client VM (Windows 10) named Client-1.
 Use the same Resource Group and Vnet that was created in the previous step.
 </p>
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>